MaiJi97/Leetcode/README.md

 | 48       |  [Rotate Image](https://leetcode.com/problems/rotate-image/)                                  | Matrix                     | [solution](java/48_RotateImage)|

 # Notes in Essential Categories

+## Hash Map

+Note: </br>
+- Use case: hashmap to store <element, index> as key value pair.
+- Use case: hashmap to store <element, frequencies> as key value pair.
+- Sometimes we can use array instead of hashmap, when element can be mapped to 0-index scale (eg: array[char - 'a'])
+- Sometimes we can easily sort the values in the hashmap, through bucket sort (eg: bucket[frequencies] = list...)

+## Prefix Sum
+Note: </br>
+- Prefix sum usually has length of n+1 because the first sum is the sum of first 0 element (in order not to ignite the first element)
+- Prefix sum stored in array or hashmap?
+Depends, hashmap is used when we want to get a value directly by key (eg: get frequencies of occurrence of a prefix sum)

 ## Two Pointers（关键词：subarray, substring）
 ### 1) 相向（two sum型，partition型）